 I truly believe that success in any type of relationship is when you’ve developed the skills and knowledge to reach this state of zen.
 This state where your emotions are under your control, you’re completely confident in yourself and your ability to succeed, you can love freely and be loved as well.

-Conquering codependency and succeeding in BPD relationships requires that you work on reaching these goals.
+Conquering codependency and succeeding in any type of loving relationship requires that you work on reaching these goals.
 Spend every waking moment of your life on being a better version of your self.

 Do you suffer from Codependency?
 What are you experiences?
 Please share them below and I will help you out!